 As a freelancer, you don't always have money coming in regularly.
-For example, you may have three months in a year when you make much less money than the rest of the year, but overall your annual income is higher than the required level set by a credit card provider – this might still reduce your chances of being approved.
+For example, you may have three months in a year when you make much less money than the rest of the year.
+Even if your annual income is higher than the required level set by a credit card provider, this might still reduce your chances of being approved.

 The good news is some lenders may overlook one or two problems in your financial history, especially if you have a proven income and can show you are capable of comfortably handling monthly debt repayments.

-In order to set up your own business it is likely you will have to operate while in debt as you’ll need some kind of credit, be it a loan or credit card to pay for a lot of the start up costs.
+In order to set up your own business, it's likely you will have to operate while in debt as you will need some kind of credit, be it a loan or credit card to pay for a lot of the start-up costs.

-If you're self employed and take out a credit card in your name, rather than in your business name, then any debt you have will be tied to you, and what you do with that credit card will be mixed up with all the other aspects of your financial history.
+If you're self-employed and take out a credit card in your name, rather than in your business name, then any debt you have will be tied to you.
+What you do with that credit card will be mixed up with all the other aspects of your financial history.

 If your business gets into bad debt, then that will show up on your credit history.

-To be on the safe side, it might make more sense to incorporate this aspect of your life and have separate finances from your business – this way your credit rating and your business’ credit rating remain separate.
+To be on the safe side, it might make more sense to incorporate (set up a limited company) and have separate finances from your business – this way your credit rating and your business’ credit rating remain separate.

 It's also important to see self employed credit cards as short term solutions.

-Many credit cards for the self employed carry high interest rates, so if you can't afford to pay off the balance at the end of the month, it's likely you'll be carrying over a lot of debt every month and this could be costly.
+Be careful about choosing a credit card with a high interest rate.
+If you can't afford to pay off the balance at the end of the month, it's likely you'll be carrying over a lot of debt every month and this could be costly.

 Self employed people may find it hard to get a long term credit solution, so it can be tempting to rely on a credit card or overdraft.